FinallyCanuck/finallycanuck-2023/src/posts/2010-05-17-start-of-something-great.md

 ---
-title: "Start of something...great?"
+title: Start of something...great?
 date: 2010-05-17
 categories:
-  - "daily-thoughts"
+  - daily-thoughts
-  - "monday"
+  - monday
 tags:
-  - "background"
+  - background
-  - "day_one"
+  - day_one
 ---
 I've made a change in my life that is quite controversial.
 I said goodbye to my employer of over 14 years.

 Why would I do such a thing?
 There is an answer other than "I'm officially insane."